izelnakri/memoria/MILESTONES.md

 **Branch**: `main` is the correct target.
 All prior feature branches have been merged or superseded.

+## Current baseline

+As of the toolchain-modernization PR, on Node 24:

+- **842 node tests passing** (`npm run test:node`) — `@memoria/model` + Memory, REST and SQL adapters
+- **726 browser tests passing** (`npm run test:browser`) — model, Memory, REST, `@memoria/server`,
+  `@memoria/response`
+- `npm run typecheck` clean across all four packages' `src/`
+- `npm run format` clean
+- CI runs typecheck, format, a Node 22/24 matrix, browser tests, coverage and a build check

+Two things previously believed broken turned out not to be:

+- **SQLAdapter was not broken.** All 158 SQL failures in the old baseline were `password authentication failed` — an environment problem, not a code one.
+Every SQL test passes against a correctly configured Postgres.
+The TypeORM 0.2 API it used (`createConnection`/`isConnected`/`close`) still existed as deprecated shims in 0.3.17, so it worked; it has now been ported to `DataSource` and the pin moved to 0.3.31.
+- **`@memoria/server` passthrough works.** It is exercised and green in the browser suite.
+What is actually broken is Node-side `fetch` interception, which is why the server tests are excluded from the Node run — a narrower problem than "passthrough is non-functional".

 ## Working Convention

 Each change — whether a bug fix, new feature, or refactor — should be accompanied by a clear explanation